KeivanShariatmadar/meva-data/README.md

 3. Annotations

 The 'annotation' directory contains annotations for the MEVA Data.
-The directory contains a subv directory for each form of annotation provided in the repo.
-Consult the annotation/README.txt for more information.
+The directory contains a sub directory for each form of annotation provided in the repo.
+Consult the annotation/README.txt file for more information.

 4. Contacts